 It turns out autistic people have something called sensory processing disorder (SPD) and when it comes to food, the way each individual item is visually processed actually affects its flavour.
 Who knew?
 Well, not me, obviously.
 Christopher needed to be able to see and understand different foods one at a time, because seeing them placed too close together was confusing his senses, mixing the flavours and making them taste completely different.

-Fortunately you can buy special divided plates nowadays, or I’d suggest buying lots of small plastic pots and grouping them together.
+Fortunately you can buy lots of different divided plates nowadays, or I’d suggest buying lots of small plastic pots and grouping them together.
 Keep working on mixing foods though, and with luck you’ll get there one day – we did.

 3. Something They’ve Eaten Somewhere Else